Zollerboy1/Zollerboy1/README.md

 My name is Josef.

 Currently I'm studying Computer Science at ETH Zürich in Switzerland.
+As part of my studies, I'm doing an exchange semester at University of Toronto right now.

 I'm interested in programming and computer science since several years now and mostly I just do random projects (and never really finish them) whenever there is something new I wanna try out.